houseofcat/Authentication/AspNetCore3.x_MVC/IS406_IdentityServer/README.md

 It's best to purge all the tables and the previous migrations before proceeding - all of the tools needed
 are in the previous few examples and their `README.md`.

+We are going to focusing in on Logging In, Registering Users, Validation.
+To help with that, we need to
+enhance our logging.
+Out of the box, a lot of data was missing that I like to see.

+I also added a few items such as Response Compression and replacing JsonFormatter built-in with the very fast UTF8Json formatters.

-## Additional Help
+### Additional Help
 I have included a PowerShell script to create a TestUser or you can use the Postman collection provided.

-## Note on Creating Classes That Inherit UserManager<TUser>
+### Note on Creating Classes That Inherit UserManager<TUser>

-The definition UserManager<IdentityUser> and SignInManager<IdentityUser>
+The definition UserManager<IdentityUser> and SignInManager<IdentityUser> require a Scope resolve from
-require a Scope resolve from Dependency Injection.
+Dependency Injection.

-If you were to go with custom classes akin to Services that have
-UserManager (et cetera) as dependencies, the service can only be added
+If you were to go with custom classes akin to Services that have UserManager (et cetera) as
-properly with AddScoped.
-If your service was designed as a singleton,
+dependencies, the service can only be added properly with AddScoped.
+If your service was designed as
-this could effect performance significantly.
-You may need to find a work
+a singleton, this could effect performance significantly.
+You may need to find a work around in such
-around in such a case (i.e. using custom AspNet classes.).
+a case (i.e. using custom AspNet classes.).

 Example.)
 Service being added with AddSingleton will cause an InvalidOperationException.